Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/migration.md

 # Migrating to AEPTarget reference

-This document is a reference comparison of ACPTarget (2.x) APIs against their equivalent APIs in AEPTarget (3.x) for an iOS mobile application implementation.
+This document is a reference comparison of AEPTarget(3.x) APIs against their equivalent ACPTarget (2.x) APIs for an iOS mobile application implementation.

 The AEPTarget extension is implemented purely in Swift and is compatible with the AEPCore swift SDK.
 To ensure a smooth transition from the ACPTarget SDK, there are no major changes on the API names or definition.
 For more details, follow the migration guide below for your Swift or Objective-C mobile application.
 If explanation beyond showing API differences is necessary, it will be captured as an info hint within that API's section.

-## AEPTarget classes
+## Public classes

 | Type                   | AEP 3.x (Swift)  | AEP 3.x (Objective-C)   | ACP 2.x (Objective-C)   |
 | ---------------------- | :--------------- | ----------------------- | :---------------------- |